Jan Jacobsen

 Jan Jacobsen (1588/89 – 1622) was a Flemish naval commander and Dunkirker during the Eighty Years' War.
 He became a posthumous hero when, after battling an enemy fleet for over 13 hours, he destroyed his own ship rather than surrender.

 Biography

-He was the son of Admiral Michiel Jacobsen and great-uncle of Jean Bart.
+He was the son of Spanish admiral Michel Jacobsen and great-uncle of French admiral Jean Bart.
 On 3 October 1622 Jacobsen put out from Ostend on his first expedition as a captain of one of the king's frigates.
 His ship was part of a three-ship flotilla, with the intention of locating the Dutch Baltic convoy, accompanied by Spanish privateers Pedro de la Plesa and Juan Garcia.
 Jacobsen failed to elude the Dutch blockaders patrolling off the Flemish coast and was soon in a running battle with nine Dutch warships which was to last for thirteen hours.
 He disabled two of them before finally fought to a standstill with his mast, rudder and sweeps shot away.